 Levitov is active as a speaker and writer as well.
-He presents regularly at the American String Teacher’s Association (ASTA) National Conferences, and has published in Stringendo and Strings magazines.
-Levitov is the contributing editor for “Two Octave Scales and Bowings for Cello” by Susan C. Brown, published by Tempo Press.
-He is currently president-elect of the Maryland/DC ASTA chapter.
+He presents regularly at the American String Teachers Association (ASTA) National Conferences, and has published in Strings magazine.
+His teaching was featured in The Strad in the November 2020 issue.
+Levitov is the contributing editor for “Two Octave Scales and Bowings for Cello” by Susan C. Brown, published by Tempo Press, and the arranger for “Song Without Words,” (Hensel), published in 2021.
+He is a past president of the Maryland/DC ASTA chapter.

 A native of Nebraska, Levitov holds a Doctor of Musical Arts degree from the City University of New York.
 He did his undergraduate work at the Oberlin Conservatory and received his Master of Music degree from the Manhattan School of Music, where he received the Janet Schenk award for distinguished service.
 Levitov has studied with cellists David Geber, Julia Lichten, Peter Rejto, Carol Work and Tracy Sands.